 Remote support is a Medicaid service

 OAC 5123: 2-9-35.
 All Medicaid waivers cover the cost and maintenance of equipment that is used for remote support service delivery.
+Remote support is a branch of the Ohio Technology Project.

 How to Start Using Remote Support